 Cold frames can be used for year-round gardening:

-• Autumn: Extend the summer harvest by protecting low-growing warm-weather crops or grow compact cool-weather crops.
+- Autumn: Extend the summer harvest by protecting low-growing warm-weather crops or growing compact cool-weather crops.

 Portable cold frames commonly have aluminum frames and clear plastic or polyethylene sides.
-Small- to medium-size cold frames kits are relatively inexpensive and easy to assemble and disassemble for storage.
-Portable frames with clear covers and side are made from acrylic, Plexiglas, UV-stabilized polyethylene attached to a frame, or glass.
-Polyethylene and plastic are less expensive than glass but usually last not more than five seasons—they deteriorate when exposed to sun.
+Small- to medium-size cold frame kits are relatively inexpensive and easy to assemble and disassemble for storage.
+Portable frames with clear covers and sides are made from acrylic, Plexiglas, UV-stabilized polyethylene attached to a frame, or glass.
+Polyethylene and plastic are less expensive than glass but usually last no more than five seasons—they deteriorate when exposed to the sun.

 Polyethylene transmits 90 percent of available sunlight and protects plants to 25°F.